The Supreme Hype Tax Explained

 | Swarovski Crystal Belt b.b.
 Simon | $495 | $448 | -9% |

-When Supreme partners with brands that are already premium-priced — like Dualit or b.b.
-Simon — there's less room for markup.
-In a few cases, Supreme actually undercuts the original retail price.
+When Supreme partners with brands that are already premium-priced (Dualit, b.b.
+Simon) there's less room for markup.
+In a few cases, Supreme undercuts the original retail price.

 Where the markup falls

-Here's how the hype tax breaks down across our 33 priced items:
+How the hype tax breaks down across our 688 priced items:

-The majority of items fall in the 26–100% range — meaning you're typically paying 1.5x to 2x what the original costs.
-For most Supreme accessories, you're paying at least half the price just for the logo.
+Most items fall in the 26–100% range.
+You're typically paying 1.5x to 2x what the original costs.
+For most Supreme accessories, at least half the price is the logo.

 Supreme's business model is curation.
-They have excellent taste — seriously.
-The brands they pick for collaborations tend to be ones with real heritage and quality: Timberland, The North Face, Leatherman, Spitfire, Zojirushi.
+They have good taste.
+The brands they pick tend to have real heritage: Timberland, The North Face, Leatherman, Spitfire, Zojirushi.
 The products are genuinely good.

 But the box logo isn't free.
-On average, you're paying 78% more for the same product with Supreme branding.
+On average you're paying over double for the same product with Supreme branding.
 That's the hype tax.

-The good news: every Supreme product has an original, and you can buy it right now without waiting for a Thursday drop or paying resale prices.
+Every Supreme product has an original, and you can buy it today without waiting for a Thursday drop or paying resale prices.